Protect the timed-ticket day

 If the ticket is fixed

-Let the ticket choose the day shape before adding restaurants or cross-river movement.
+Let the ticket, free reservation, or official access rule choose the day shape before adding restaurants or cross-river movement.

 If arrival is late